KurtMar/react-pwa-webpush-api/README.md

 # react-pwa-webpush-api
-A Web Push backend example
+A Web Push backend example.
+Currently only a nodejs express example is implemented.

+## Installation
+Generate your own VAPID keys here: https://vapidkeys.com/ and set them in the environment.